microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/appconsentrequest-filterbycurrentuser.md

 ---
 title: "appConsentRequest: filterByCurrentUser"
-description: "Retrieve appConsentRequest for which the current user is the reviewer."
+description: "Retrieve appConsentRequest objects for which the current user is the reviewer."
 author: "psignoret"
 localization_priority: Normal
 ms.prod: "governance"